-The primary purpose of the Sacramento County Department of Child Support Services (DCSS) is to collect child support payments for families.
-Various activities are undertaken to achieve this objective including; locating parents obligated to pay support, establishing parentage, and obtaining child and medical support orders.
-The following services are available to parents and to legal guardians:
+The primary purposes of the Sacramento County Department of Child Support Services (DCSS) are to strengthen families, provide for the needs of children, and encourage parental responsibility and sufficiency.
+Various activities are undertaken to achieve these objectives including; locating parents, establishing parentage, obtaining child and medical support orders, and utilizing numerous tools to enforce compliance with these support orders.
+Most of the child support collected by the DCSS is distributed directly to families.
+Some support collected is remitted to the County, State, and Federal government as reimbursement for public assistance.
+The following services are available to parents, and to legal guardians:

-- Locating parents obligated to pay support
+- Locating parents

 - Establishing parentage

 - Establishing a support order

 - Establishing a medical support order

 - Collecting on a support order and enforcing medical support

 - Modification of a support order

 - Intergovernmental (across state and country) child support activities

 - (2) Please describe your department's selection and hiring procedures and how they help ensure a workforce representative of Sacramento County.
 (Include, if applicable, hiring interview procedures & policies; internships; education & training opportunities; training & develop assignments, etc);